PaperSubmissionToConference01/FastOmp/README.md

 The demo showcases the perofmance of the tested algorithms on the real-world biomedical dataset [4].
 The same code can be used to showcase performance on the synthetic dataset.

 Please note that some of the parameters of the algorithms are not tuned to best performance.
+Furthermore, the datasets uploaded in this repository are estrapolated from the datasets used in our submission, but they are smaller in size.

 The demo saves the results to text files for the tested algorithms.